 However, the score goes back to deuce if the other player wins the next point.
 This keeps going until someone wins two points in a row from the deuce score.

 The table below depicts a sample game situation between Carlos Alcaraz and Jannik Sinner to further explain the game’s process.
 It’s the first game of the match, and Alcaraz is serving.

-There are six ways to win points: winners, double-bounces, errors by the opponent at the net, errors from the opponent where they hit the ball out of bounce, the opponent receives a point penalty, and double-faults.
-Each of these ways earns the player one point.
+There are six ways to win a point: winners, double-bounces, double-faults, and errors made by the opposing player where they hit the ball out of bounce or into the net.

 The entire thing is referred to as a match.
 The best two out of three sets determine the match.
 So you win if you win two sets.
 A third set is played to determine the winner if you each win a set.